How It All Began

 Well.
 I over cooked it by 100 degrees for an hour longer than I should have.
 It turned out as black as the ace of spades and as hard as bell metal!

 No time left to cook another.
-We needed to decorate it and you cannot ice a hot cake.
+We needed to decorate it and you know you cannot ice a hot cake.

 I turned it on it’s side, took the bread knife and sawed of the top.
 (It didn’t quite need the circular saw!)